-The Women’s Suffrage Petition of 1893, which was a major contributor to the success of the Electoral Act in that same year, giving women the right to vote, is now available online with the original version available for all to see at the National Library in Wellington.
+The Women’s Suffrage Petition of 1893, which was a major contributor to the success of the Electoral Act in that same year, giving women the right to vote, was signed across the country at different times in a series of rolls.
+These rolls have been digitised and are now available online with the original version available for all to see at the National Library in Wellington.
 While there are virtually no Nelson names on this Petition, this certainly does not indicate that the women of Nelson were passive in the movement which got women to this point, as the first women in the world allowed to vote in Parliamentary elections.

 Nelson was actually one of the first regions to allow women ratepayers to share in the affairs of the local Council.
 From 1867, with the passing of the Municipal Corporations Act, “which contained no provision to prevent females using the franchise”1, women in the Nelson Province were allowed to vote.
 This was made optional in the Act and only Nelson and Otago Provinces allowed it in practice.
 It was made compulsory in 1875.2 An editorial in the Nelson Evening Mail reflected the opinions of many in the Province: "..the exclusion of women from Parliamentary rights is an infringement of the primary law of constitutional government..”3